The way you put together and lead your teams is critical in ensuring that team members work towards shared goals and produce results.

 - Give team members the authority and resources they need to perform.

 - Admit it if you are wrong, or if you do not know the answer.
 This is a chance for the team to work together to reach a positive solution.

 Effective communication promotes teamworking

 - When work is being shared out, it is important that people are given clear instructions, especially for new or complex tasks.

 - Team members do not need to be told how to do familiar jobs.

 Ensure meetings are well organised

 - Hold meetings regularly and often.
-Teams that meet frequently take less time to gel.
+Teams that meet frequently take less time to start working together effectively.